(Redirected from Quantum Drives)

 System bodies such as planets, moons and asteroids.

-Lagrangians in this context are locations in space relative to a planet where the planet's gravitational effects are nullified.
+Lagrangian points in this context are locations in space relative to a planet where the planet's gravitational effects are nullified.
 I.E. in real life, an object at this location will remain in place relative to the planet.
-A planet has five lagrangian points, and in Star Citizen these locations are typically home to Rest Stops.
+A planet has five lagrangian points, and in Star Citizen these locations are typically home to Rest Stops but not necessarily.

 Planets and moons each typically have six orbital markers in a high orbit far from the atmosphere.
 OM-3 is above the North Pole and OM-6 is above the South Pole. the other four are equidistant around the equator.
 OMs can be used to quickly move around the planet so that it does not obscure a destination target, or to reach an unmarked planetside location.